itsjudyloved/lilac-photobooth/DEPLOYMENT.md

 ---

-## Option 4: Vercel (Free - Requires Conversion)
+## Option 4: Vercel (Free - Recommended)

-Similar to Netlify, requires converting PHP to HTML or using serverless functions.
+Perfect for static sites!
+Files are already HTML, so no conversion needed.

 ---